kashbur/genderslotreveal/README.md

 - `fontSub` – font family for the secondary line
 - `fontDate` – font family for the date line
 - `fontFrom` – font family for the closing signature
 - `s` – optional surprise code.
-Set `s=2` to show a pink confetti overlay with "IT'S A GIRL!" text and matching icons.
+Set `s=1` for a blue "IT'S A BOY!" reveal or `s=2` for a pink "IT'S A GIRL!" reveal, each with matching icons and confetti.

 Font parameters expect Google Fonts family names just like `font`, using `+` instead of spaces.